qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 2. This labelled data will be split into current month, next month and far month contracts.
 3. Continuous contracts will be then appended to the historical stock options data which is stored on database.
 4. This same code will perform the corporate actions if the corporate actions sheets are updated.
-9. By default this code will generate the stock options data for today, but if need to generate it for a specific date you will have to change the 'date' variable.
+9. By default this code will generate the stock options data for today, but if you need to generate it for a specific date you will have to search IDLE in windows and open the 'Final.py' file and change the 'date' variable.

 ### Index Options Updation
 1. Open the jupyter and go to this path "C:\Data\Codes"